How can we help you when you have Mutliple Sclerosis?

 The strengthening part is very important.
 We want to avoid any muscle weakness from the lack of mobility.
 Besides physiotherapy, we can also address the speech, motricity and any trauma or emotional condition.
 Our team consists of various health professionals such as speech therapy, occupational therapy, counseling, naturopathy, and acupuncture as well as chiropractic.

-In addition, we also offer an innovative technology with evidence-based approach treatment called the PoNS treatment.
+In addition, we also offer an innovative technology with evidence-based approach treatment called the PoNS therapy.
 It's a 14-week intense program but the results are astonishing.
 Feel free to check one of our youtube video of a patient after 5-week treatment only.

 What exactly is Multiple Sclerosis?